react-native-maps/react-native-maps/docs/installation.md

          android:value="{{Your Google maps API Key Here}}"/>
    </application>
    ```
-    > If that doesn't work try using an ***Android Key*** without refeer restriction.
+    > If that doesn't work, try using an ***Android Key*** without referrer restrictions.
 Go to https://console.developers.google.com/apis/credentials to check your credentials.

    Add your **Android** API key to your manifest file: